by jim goulding

 societies like the U.S., read ‘Appendix A’, in “Generations”.)

-makes 2003 so interesting is that we are coming to the end of the birthing of
+What makes 2003 so interesting is that we are

-the civic-minded Millennials (b.1981-2003) and the beginning of the birth of a
+and the beginning of the birth of a new generation of ‘Adapitives’.
+The new

-‘Silent’ generation, b.
-1925-1942, the ‘Progressive’ generation, b.
+generation is very similar to the ‘Silent’ generation, b.
+1925-1942, the

+‘Progressive’ generation, b.
 1843-1859, the ‘Compromise’ generation, b.
-1767-1791 and the earliest

-‘Adaptive’ generation in U.S. history, the ‘Enlightenment’ generation,
+1767-1791 and the earliest ‘Adaptive’ generation in U.S. history, the

-b.
-1648-1673. [viii]
+‘Enlightenment’ generation, b.
+1648-1673.

-year, 2003, is of massive social transition.
+This year, 2003, is of massive social transition.

-today and what role they play.
+generational archetypes alive today and what role they play.

-2003, there are five generations alive.
-The Millennials, b.
-1982-2003, the 13ers
+In 2003, there are five generations alive.
+The

-(Gen-X), b.
-1961-1980 [ix],
+Millennials, b.
+1982-2003, the 13ers (Gen-X), b.
+1961-1980

 The Baby Boom, b.
 1943-1960, the Silent, b.
 1925-1942 the G.I., b.
 1901-1924 and